We are committed to making the Minnesota Zoo a fun and inviting place for everyone.

 Service Animals

 Only trained service animals as defined by the ADA are allowed at the Zoo, provided that the animals remained properly leashed and controlled.
 For the health and safety of the Zoo’s animals, companion, emotional support, and therapy animals are not allowed.
 Pets are not allowed.
 Due to safety and security reasons, unauthorized pets will be promptly removed from the premises.
-If at any time your service animal’s behavior is out of control, you will be asked to remove the service animal from the premises.
+If at any time your service animal’s behavior is out of control or they are not housebroken, you will be asked to remove the service animal from the premises.
 If at any time the sight, sound, or scent of a service animal upsets Zoo animals, causing them to become dangerous to themselves or others, the service animal will need to be removed from that area.
-Due to the sensitivity of the llamas and guest safety, services animals are not allowed in the Llama Trek habitat.
+Due to the sensitivity of the llamas and guest safety, services animals are not allowed in the Llama Trek habitat (seasonal).
 Service animals may be restricted from specific public areas based on Zoo animal concerns.
 Guests with service animals will be advised of any such concerns on the day of their visit.
 The Zoo does not offer boarding facilities.

 Sign Language Interpreters